daormar/debasher/doc/design_doc_resident.md

-**Also decided (2026-09-20)**: (B) the `CLOSE` envelope, sent by the writer when it has finished for good and handed by the reader to the brain thread in order, so that it is logged (point 3); (C) a closed port leaves the barrier's pending set, the heartbeat does not count a reader that ended on `CLOSE` as dead, and the "peer finished" fact is durable through the input log and the checkpoint's `closed_ports` (point 3), which replaces the marker file proposed before.
+**Also decided (2026-09-20)**: (B) the `CLOSE` envelope, sent by the writer when it has finished for good and handed by the reader to the brain thread in order, so that it is logged (point 3); (C) a closed port leaves the barrier's pending set, the reader of a closed port keeps reading and drops what follows (so the heartbeat needs no special case), and the "peer finished" fact is durable through the input log and the checkpoint's `closed_ports` (point 3), which replaces the marker file proposed before.
 The writer side of the reader-dies direction is moot (the writer never sees `EPIPE`); G5 and the messages already read but not yet logged are